 Spirit of Speyside Whisky Festival, launched in 1999, invites whisky novices, enthusiasts and connoisseurs to discover the passion behind the world’s finest single malt whiskies in Speyside, the largest whisky producing region of Scotland.

-Now entering its 18th year, Spirit of Speyside Whisky Festival is attended by visitors from across the globe (37 countries and counting… ).
-It delivers a programme of over 500 inspired events - exclusive distillery tours, tutored tastings, talks, whisky auctions and fairs, outdoor adventures by foot, canoe or argocat, traditional ceilidhs, fine dining dinners, live music and crafts - and everything in between!
-Find our 2016 programme here.
+Now in its 20th year, Spirit of Speyside Whisky Festival is attended by visitors from across the globe (37 countries and counting… ).
+It delivers a programme of over 700 whisky inspired events - exclusive distillery tours, tutored tastings, talks, whisky auctions and fairs, outdoor adventures by foot, canoe or argocat, traditional ceilidhs, fine dining dinners, live music and crafts - and everything in between!

 The Festival takes place in Speyside, in the North-East of Scotland over the first weekend of May each year.